Social Health: The Future of Healthcare Marketing

 Enter social health

 Social health—the digital means by which health consumers engage with each other and their health—has broad applications for the healthcare industry overall.
 When we think of social health, we might think solely of social media, but social health is bigger than that.
-Its the connection, community and socialization of patients across the entire social sphere, including communities, groups, messaging, video and audio.
+It‘s the connection, community and socialization of patients across the entire social sphere, including communities, groups, messaging, video and audio.

 Patients rely on social connection and online interaction to discover, connect, validate and share.
 According to research from WEGO Health, 79% of patients look to connect through various types of social media to find answers to questions about their own personal experiences.
 And after a doctor visit, 76% use social media to ask other people about their experiences with medication, conditions and diagnoses.